Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

-Therefore, the nontrivial 0D bSPT mode characterizing the nontrivial reflection eigenvalue at $\mu$ can be trivialized by 1D bubble construction on $\tau_2$.
-Furthermore, the trivialization of $\mathbb{Z}_3$ index from linear representation of $A_4$ symmetry is similar to the $T$-symmetric case: decorate some 0D $\mathbb{Z}_3$ bSPT modes on 1D blocks labeled by $\tau_1$.
+Therefore, the nontrivial 0D bSPT mode that characterizes the nontrivial reflection eigenvalue at $\mu$ can be rendered trivial through 1D bubble construction on $\tau_2$.
+Additionally, the trivialization of the $\mathbb{Z}_3$ index, derived from the linear representation of the $A_4$ symmetry, follows a similar pattern: incorporating 0D $\mathbb{Z}_3$ bSPT modes onto the 1D blocks labeled as $\tau_1$.

-Then consider the fermion parity of the 0D block $\mu$ for spinless fermions.
-In Refs. \onlinecite{dihedral,wallpaper} we have demonstrated that a Majorana chain with PBC changes the fermion parity of the point it surrounded.
-Nevertheless, it is well-known that Majorana chain is not compatible with reflection, hence distinct to the $T$-symmetric case, we cannot construct three Majorana chains with PBC surrounding the 0D block $\mu$ which will change the fermion parity on $\mu$.
-As the consequence, complex fermion decoration on 0D block $\mu$ is a nontrivial block-state.
+Now we examine the fermion parity of the 0D block $\mu$ in the case of spinless fermions.
+Previous references \cite{dihedral, wallpaper} have demonstrated that a Majorana chain with periodic boundary conditions (PBC) alters the fermion parity of the enclosed point.
+However, it is important to note that the Majorana chain is incompatible with reflection symmetry.
+As a result, unlike in the $T$-symmetric scenario, we cannot construct three Majorana chains with PBC that surround the 0D block $\mu$ and induce a change in fermion parity on $\mu$.
+Consequently, the presence of complex fermion decoration on the 0D block $\mu$ indicates a nontrivial block state.

-For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology Th}) is \textit{obstructed}.
-Furthermore, we repeatedly consider the atomic insulator $|\psi_\mu\rangle$ which is still an eigenstate of $\bs{M}_1^{1,2,3}$, but the eigenvalue should be $+1$ because there is an additional minus sign from the spin-1/2 nature of fermions.
-Hence the nontrivial eigenvalue of reflection generator of $T_h$ cannot be trivialized.
+For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology Th}) is considered ``obstructed".
+Furthermore, we repeatedly consider the atomic insulator $|\psi_\mu\rangle$, which remains an eigenstate of $\bs{M}_1^{1,2,3}$ but with an eigenvalue of +1 due to an additional minus sign resulting from the spin-1/2 nature of fermions.
+Consequently, the nontrivial eigenvalue of the reflection generator in the $T_h$ symmetry cannot be trivialized.